jenkinsci/docker-workflow-plugin/README.md

 ---
 The plugin has a Docker-based demo.
 See the [demo README](demo/README.md) page for setup and launch guidelines.

-Releasing
----

-Prior to release, edit `demo/plugins.txt` to use the snapshot version and run:

-    mvn -DskipTests clean install
-    make -C demo run

-and verify that the demo works.

-After the Maven release completes, update the `docker-workflow` version in `demo/plugins.txt` to the release version and run

-    make -C demo run

-to sanity check, then

-    make -C demo push-latest

 License
 ---
 [MIT License](http://opensource.org/licenses/MIT)